chrislema/tips-for-later/blog/posts/a-recommendation-enjoy-being-single.md

 title: 'A Recommendation: Enjoy Being Single'
 image: "/images/cristian-newman-Gy6mIqYxgew-unsplash.jpg"
 readingTime: 2 minutes
+excerpt: "<p>You may find it humorous that a father of a young daughter who has been desperate to date suggests that you should enjoy being single.
+Every dad out there has the same feelings for their daughters.</p>"

 ---
 You may find it humorous that a father of a young daughter who has been desperate to date suggests that you should enjoy being single.
 Every dad out there has the same feelings for their daughters.